 Now, there are great apps to spice up your drumming education and experiments while enjoying a lot of fun.

 1. Drum Knee 3D (iOS)

 This finger-drum app is the first on this list, but you can be sure it’s the last one too.
 It is a unique application because it allows the user to play the bass drum machine using their foot.

 In terms of functionality, it is pretty simple to use the app.
 You place the phone on your knee and kick your foot as if you are stepping on the bass pedal.

 I am not sure how this works, but I think the app reacts to the shaking of your phone based on the shake functionality of new smartphones.

 Many drum machine apps require that you use your finger to play by tapping.
 But it seems technology has other things in mind.

-The cymbals are chokable too, which happens when you hold your finger on them while playing—this a wonderful feature.
+The cymbals are dynamic too, which happens when you hold your finger on them while playing—this is a wonderful feature.

 The default kit configuration features a kick drum machine, snare drum apps, three toms hi-hat, two crashes, a ride, china, a cowbell, and a tambourine.
 The app is not designed fully for drumming, but it has very interesting features.